oracle-livelabs/database/truecache/jdbc/jdbc.md

 1. Set JAVA_HOME by running the setjava17.sh

-2. Test the connection to true cache by running the BasicApp.sh.
-The successful outcome of the script makes sure that jdbc is able to connect to true cache instance through the oracle.jdbc.useTrueCacheDriverConnection=true parameter.
+2. Test the connection to True Cache by running the BasicApp.sh.
+The successful outcome of the script makes sure that jdbc is able to connect to True Cache instance through the oracle.jdbc.useTrue CacheDriverConnection=true parameter.
-2. Run the application by running TransactionApp.sh , this will first run the application against primary for 2 minutes than it will run the application against true cache instance for 2 minutes with 50 threads.
+2. Run the application by running TransactionApp.sh , this will first run the application against primary for 2 minutes than it will run the application against True Cache instance for 2 minutes with 50 threads.

-3. Observe the improve in performance while using true cache.
+3. Observe the improve in performance while using True Cache.

 4. You could modify the TransactionApp.sh, to increase the number of users and duration of the test.